haoming-codes/app/README.md

 # bilingual-ipa

-A small utility for turning Chinese/English bilingual text into its IPA representation using [`phonemizer`](https://github.com/bootphon/phonemizer) with the `espeak` backend.
+A small utility for turning Chinese/English bilingual text into its IPA representation using [`epitran`](https://github.com/dmort27/epitran).

 ## Installation